Carnivorous Plant Hybrids

 Hybridization of cultivars was very popular in Victorian Europe when far reaching expeditions were bringing back an incredible array of nature, and botany in our interest case.
 There was a high interest in breeding cultivars both scientifically and horticulturally.
 After Charles Darwin's popularization of carnivorous plants, they became the subject of intense horticulturalization.
 Sarracenia soon were vast in cultivars because of its genetic ability to be interspecies and self fertile.
 Nurseries such as Vietch Nursery in Holland developed such cultivars as Sarracenai x courtii.

-Note: Clones are not the same as cultivars, throuh many cultivars are cloned.
+Note: Clones are not the same as cultivars, through many cultivars are cloned.
 A clone is genetical identical to the parents.
 Hybrids mix genetics.

 Sarracenia.
 Sarracenia are all able to cross with each other, creating an endless number of hybrids.
 Many(+/-18) are natural, some are cultivated.
 Sarracenia flava x Sarracenia purpurea creates the hybrid Sarracenia x catesbaei, common name: Cate's Pitcher Plant.
 Early botanical names given to Sarracenia cultivars to reflect their parentage include: S. x moorei (S. flava x S. leucophylla) know as Moore's Pitcher plant, named after David Moore, a great English botanist from the 1800s.
 Others naturally occurring hybrids include:

 S. alata x leucophylla = S. x areolata.
-There is a register cultiver know as "Fuschia".
+There is a register cultivar know as "Fuschia".

 S. leucophylla x minor = S. x excellens